-For the 2023 tax year, vacant properties were included in the industrial land inventory based upon their effective zoning.
-Properties with an effective zoning included in the City of Edmonton Zoning Bylaw 12800 Industrial Zones, with the addition of the Industrial Reserve Zone, are included in the 2023 industrial land inventory.
+For the 2025 tax year, vacant properties were included in the industrial land group based on their effective zoning.
+Properties with an effective zoning included in the City of Edmonton Zoning Bylaw 20001 Industrial Zones and the Future Urban Development Zone (FD), are included in the 2025 industrial land inventory.
 See the definition of zoning provided later in this brief for a complete list of industrial land zonings.
 Some parcels may have minor improvements such as paving or fencing.